 - Identify appropriate tools that fit your project testing requirements based on the organization’s tool policies and project budget around commercial and open-source tools.
 For example, if your organization’s policies allow open-source tools, consider tools such as TestProject, Katalon, and Healenium for evaluation.

 - Based on the team’s test automation skillset, identify the tools that fit the application testing needs.
-For example, if the team has subject matter expertise in the application domain but lacks the automation skills, then codeless tools such as TestProject, Functionize, Tosca, and Mabl could be a good choice.
+For example, if the team has subject matter expertise in the application domain but lacks the automation skills, then codeless, rapid test automation development tools such as TestProject, Functionize, Tosca, Mabl, and Rapise could be a good choice.

 Self-healing in automated tests is here to stay and brings value to agile teams during implementation.
 With self-healing technique adoption in your testing practice, one can expect fewer tests to fail, prevent flaky tests, and save time and effort.
 It is one of those opportunities where the teams can gain significant benefits from the new software testing machine learning-driven innovations.